UMD: A Globally Connected University

 - Transcripts and Credits on your UMD Record

 - Mechanical Engineering

-The chart above was last approved by the UMD Transfer Credit Committee on October 16, 2014.
+The credit conversion listed above was approved by the UMD Study Abroad Transfer Credit Committee on October 16, 2014

 Undergraduates must receive a C- equivalent or better in order to be eligible for the transfer of credit.